1Bitsy/1bitsy-locm3-template/README.md

 # README

-This repository contains an example of structuring your libopencm3 based project.
+This repository contains an example of structuring your 1Bitsy project using the libopencm3 hardware library.

+The 1Bitsy is an open hardware stm32F415 based small microcontroller development board.

+For more information visit http://1bitsy.org

 The libopencm3 project aims to create an open-source firmware library for various ARM Cortex-M3 microcontrollers.

 For more information visit http://libopencm3.org

-The example are meant as starting point for a stm32f4 discovery board project.

-The goal is to demonstrate how one could organize a project.
-Even though it is set up to use stm32f4 discovery board as a target it should be fairly easy to adapt to your own platform.

 ## Usage